adrian-andersson/ModuleForge/docs/tutorials/github/tutorial.md

 ## Part 4 - Pull Request and BuildAndRelease

-### Commit and Pull Request
+### Commit Changes

 1. Commit _just_ our functions file with the `feat` commit prefix and a relevant comment
    - Something like `feat: added get-helloWorld function`
+2. Now commit the pester test file using the `test` commit prefix
+    - Something like `test: added Pester testing for get-helloWorld`
+3. Publish your branch back to github

 >Hint: If you are not sure how to commit in VSCode, switch to the `Source Control` item in the left-most menu.
 You will need to _stage_ each file by clicking the small plus sign next the the filename.
 Enter the _commit_ message into the text box labelled _changes_, when ready, hit _commit_.
 Once all your files are committed, you can publish your branch with the `Publish Branch` button that replaces the `Commit` button

-2. Now commit the pester test file using the `test` commit prefix
-    - Something like `test: added Pester testing for get-helloWorld`
-3. Publish your branch back to github
+### Create Pull Request

-4. In your browser, navigate to your new repository.
+1. In your browser, navigate to your new repository.
 You should see a notification banner in the top of github advising that a new branch can be used to create a PR.
    - ![New Repository](./img/prbanner.png)
-5. Click the option to create a Pull Request
+2. Click the option to create a Pull Request
-6. Fill in the Pull Request template
+3. Fill in the Pull Request template
    - Type in a decent description
    - Check the appropriate options with an `X` to help determine your next version, and to make it easier to review later.
    - ![New Repository](./img/prForm.png)
-7. Once you have completed the PR template, create the Pull Request
+4. Once you have completed the PR template, create the Pull Request
-8. On submission of a Pull Request to the Main branch, the Pester and ScriptAnalyzer workflows will automatically be invoked.
+5. On submission of a Pull Request to the Main branch, the Pester and ScriptAnalyzer workflows will automatically be invoked.
 The results will be added as comments to the PR
    - ![New Repository](./img/prComments.png)
-10. If everything is tracking well, our tests passed, there are no merge conflicts, and we should be ok to proceed to `Merge Pull Request`
+6. If everything is tracking well, our tests passed, there are no merge conflicts, and we should be ok to proceed to `Merge Pull Request`

 > If you want to explore your pester results in more details before a merge, you can click on `Actions`, find the `pesterTest` workflow, and expand the `Run pester tests` step from our latest run to view things such as code coverage, or get more details on failures etc.